Parsh-Kalwania/Placement-Portal/Documentation/test_suite_report.md

-# 🧪 Phase 7: Testing & Quality Assurance Report
+# Testing & Quality Assurance Report

 We have fully designed, implemented, and verified a comprehensive testing suite across all Django apps in the **Placement Portal**!